Functionalism in Psychology and Sociology Explained

 Functionalism offered a fundamentally different conception.
 Learning was not accumulation but adaptation, the development of effective responses to environmental challenges.
 This perspective supported educational reforms emphasising active problem-solving, critical thinking, and application of knowledge to real situations.
 Rather than viewing students as containers to be filled with facts, functionalists saw learners as active organisms developing adaptive capabilities.

 The functionalist emphasis on purpose and meaning also contrasted with structuralist focus on elementary sensations.
 For functionalists, learning required understanding why information matters and how it functions to solve problems or achieve goals.
-This insight remains central to contemporary educational practice, where teachers recognise that meaningful learning depends on students understanding purposes and applications, not merely memorising isolated facts.
+This insight remains central to contemporary educational practise, where teachers recognise that meaningful learning depends on students understanding purposes and applications, not merely memorising isolated facts.

 | Dimension | Structuralism | Functionalism |